1912 Minnesota gubernatorial election: Campaign

 By late July, a rift had formed between the serious candidates.
-After the contentious 1912 Republican National Convention, Gordon announced that he would not support William Taft's candidacy and would support Teddy Roosevelt's bid instead.
+After the contentious 1912 Republican National Convention, Gordon announced that he would not support William Howard Taft's candidacy and would support Teddy Roosevelt's bid instead.
 Eberhart and Spooner vowed to support the party's choice of Taft.
 This, coupled with the announcement that the primary would be ranked-choice, inspired Eberhart's campaign to publish a paper denouncing Lee, Gordon, and Young, but leaving critiques of Spooner out, thus offering Spooner a tacit endorsement for second choice.
 Later, Young announced that he would support Democrat Woodrow Wilson in the presidential election.

 The 1912 harvest season was especially strong in Minnesota, which left farmers too busy to attend political rallies.
 The candidates all abandoned their speaking tours for weeks during August as no one could rally enough support to fill a hall.
 One farmer remarked "My wheat means more to me than who is going to be elected."

 In late August, as the primary date approached, progressive Republicans worried that their candidates were splitting the anti-Eberhart vote.
 They had hoped the second-choice provision on ballots would save them, but voters were increasingly skeptical of the option.
 Notably, Gordon's campaign manager quit and Gordon nearly dropped out.

 The final days of the campaign were marked with controversy over the second-choice provision and endorsements from various groups and politicians.
 The Duluth Herald proclaimed the coming primary to be the "Last Stand of [the] Republican Machine."